 The collaboration between the City of Aarhus and the Municipality of Kujalleq is based on historical and cultural ties.
 For example, the cities have worked together within the social and cultural areas and gained new knowledge and insights through an exchange of employees.

 Read about Kujalleq, Greenland

-Moreover, the City of Aarhus is engaged in ongoing collaboration and friendly dialogue with, for example, Nova Sad, Chicago, London, Amsterdam, Brussels and Hamburg.
+Moreover, the City of Aarhus is engaged in ongoing collaboration and friendly dialogue with, for example, Nova Sad, Chicago, London, Amsterdam, Brussels and Hamburg and Lviv.
 The City of Aarhus is also involved in a number of ad hoc collaboration projects, involving for example the exchange of experience with cities and regions all over the world.